Position: Research Leader at Olsson Fire & Risk.

-Mike’s current position involves teaching undergraduate and postgraduate courses in fire engineering.
+Mike’s position at the university involves teaching undergraduate and postgraduate courses in fire engineering.
 He also supervises a number of master’s and PhD students who are doing their research into a wide range of fire engineering topics.
 Some of his time is spent doing general administration of the fire programme.
 The rest of his time is used to prepare research papers and conduct his own research.

-He is developing fire evacuation modelling software, which involves writing the program and then testing it.
-He hopes this software will have commercial applications in the future although it’s still too early to say whether that will happen.
+He worked on developing fire evacuation modelling software, which involves writing the program and then testing it.
+Mike hopes this software will have commercial applications in the future although it’s still too early to say whether that will happen.
 More information can be found here.

 When asked about his personal interests, Mike says, “We’re not all workaholics and geeks – but some of us are!
 I try to play some social tennis when the weather allows.
 I’m keen on listening to my music collection, and I’m also involved in online strategic games with a group of people based all around the world – so, yes, that makes me a geek.”

 This article is based on information current in 2009 and upadated in 2018.